jarro/ircradio/README.md

 startswithMap = Matches beginning of words for example "www" will replace  "www.reallylonglink.com/df?id=33"  with "web link".

 replaceMap = Used to improve experience by substituting acronyms that don't work well in TTS.

+#### Using Custom Language File
+All language files are copied to public storage on app start if the file does not already exist.
+If a language file has been loaded into memory the app will need to be restarted for edits to take affect.
+The files are stored in the apps public files folder.
+Android/data/com.earthflare.android.ircradio/files/lookup